 What is the top complaint your employees have about their leaders?
 Maybe you asked them and know the answer to this question.
 If not, it is likely that it relates to a lack of communication.
-According to a recent Interact/Harris Poll, 91% of employees say communication issues can drag executives down.
+According to an Interact/Harris Poll, 91% of employees say communication issues can drag executives down.
 Many of the top complaints include:

 - Not recognizing employee achievements

 - Not having time to meet with employees

 - Refusing to talk to people in person/on the phone